-1.6.3 Explore options for virtual delivery of evidence-based programs 1.6.3 A Implement a minimum of 1 program via virtual delivery method, by September 2021.
-Currently no virtual options offered 1.7 Title III E CarePartner Services:Explore ways toprovide in-homeservices andsupports such asHomemaker,Chore, and HomeDelivered Mealsto care partnersof older Mainers.
-1.7.1 Continue to offer Home Delivered Meals to care partners 1.7.1 A Number of care partners served annually.
-In FY2019, meals were provided to 34 care partners 1.8 Title III E CarePartner Services:Enhance respiteservices to carepartners of olderMainers tomaximize theutilization ofother carepartner services,such as evidence-based programs,support groups,and counseling.
-1.8.1 Offer respite care for care partners to attend Savvy, support groups.
-1.8.1 A Number of care partners who receive respite to attend Savvy support groups annually.
+1.13 Title III E Care Partner Services: Provide supplemental services, such as In-Home Services, on a limited basis to care partners of older Mainers.
+1.13.1 Continue to offer Home Delivered Meals to care partners 1.13.1 A Number of care partners served annually.
+In FY2019, meals were provided to 34 care partners 1.13.2 Define and establish one additional supplemental service offering.
+1.13.2 A Define supplemental service offering, develop eligibility criteria and process.
+Begin implementation by end of FY21.
+No current baseline 1.14 Title III E Care Partner Services: Enhance respite services to care partners of older Mainers to maximize the utilization of other care partner services, such as evidence-based programs, support 1.14.1 Offer respite care for care partners to attend any care partner services.
+1.14.1 A Number of care partners who receive respite to access care partner services annually.
 In FY2019, respite care was offered to 3 care partners so they could attend a Savvy class.

-1.9 Title III E Care Partner Services: Increase awareness of and access to the Family Caregiver Support Program to Older Relative Caregivers.
-1.9.1 Distribute information to community 1.9.1 A Report annually, - Number of venues where Title IIIE FCSP is promoted. - Number of events/activities promoting Title IIIE FCSP Specifically targeting Older Relative Caregivers: 2 activities at 2 different venues More generally, 78 activities for FC were held 70 1.10 Assistive Technology: Increase awareness of and access to public and privately funded Assistive Technology (AT) programs and resources.
-1.10.1 Partner with AT for Maine on assistive technology trainings 1.10.1 A Provide 1 training annually for staff to increase awareness of assistive tech resources - Number of staff who participate in training In FY2019, 1 AT staff training was completed with 17 staff trained.
-1.10.1 B Provide 1 training annually for caregivers to increase awareness of assistive tech resources - Number of attendees Currently no caregiver AT trainings offered.
+groups, and counseling.
+1.15 Assistive Technology: Increase awareness of and access to public and privately funded Assistive Technology (AT) programs and resources.
+1.15.1 Partner with AT for Maine on assistive technology trainings 1.15.1 A Provide 1 training annually for staff to increase awareness of assistive tech resources - Number of staff who participate in training In FY2019, 1 AT staff training was completed with 17 staff trained.
+1.15.1 B Provide 1 training annually for caregivers to increase awareness of assistive tech resources - Number of attendees Currently no caregiver AT trainings offered.

-1.11 Advocacy: Support capacity building initiatives to strengthen Maine's aging and disability service networks at the state and local levels through advocacy and participation in leadership activities.
-1.11.1 Meet with Congressional delegations to update on developments and concerns around aging issues in Maine 1.11.1 A Number of meetings annually between senior staff and Congressional Delegations.
-Quarterly meetings held in 2019 1.11.2 Maintain membership and participation in Maine Council on Aging (MCOA) 1.11.2 A SMAA representative(s) will attend 4 MCOA meetings annually.
-In FY2019, SMAA staff attended 4 MCOA meetings 1.12 Advocacy: Support local and statewide age- friendly initiatives through advocacy and participation in leadership activities.
-1.12.1 Meet with age friendly organizations to share tools, support, resources and information 1.12.1.A Number of meetings annually with leaders of age- friendly initiatives within Cumberland and York counties.
-In FY2019, met with 12 community leaders out of the 22 identified age- friendly communities within Cumberland and York Counties
+1.16 Advocacy: Support capacity building initiatives to strengthen Maine's aging and disability service networks at the state and local levels through advocacy and participation in leadership activities.
+1.16.1 Meet with Congressional delegations to update on developments and concerns around aging issues in Maine 1.16.1 A Number of meetings annually between senior staff and Congressional Delegations.
+Quarterly meetings held in 2019 1.16.2 Maintain membership and participation in Maine Council on Aging (MCOA) 1.16.2 A SMAA representative(s) will attend 4 MCOA meetings annually.
+In FY2019, SMAA staff attended 4 MCOA meetings 1.17 Advocacy: Support local and statewide age friendly initiatives through advocacy and participation in leadership activities.
+1.17.1 Meet with age friendly organizations to share tools, support, resources and information 1.17.1.A Number of meetings annually with leaders of age friendly initiatives within Cumberland and York counties.
+In FY2019, met with 12 community leaders out of the 22 identified age friendly communities within Cumberland and York Counties

-1.12.2 Continue to support Age Friendly initiatives by educating/sharing knowledge via webinars, recruitment, virtual trainings, presentations and meetings 1.12.2 A Provide a minimum of 2 support activities annually, including, but not limited to: webinars, recruitment, virtual trainings, presentations and meetings.
+1.17.2 Continue to support Age Friendly initiatives by educating/sharing knowledge via webinars, recruitment, virtual trainings, presentations and meetings 1.17.2 A Provide a minimum of 2 support activities annually, including, but not limited to: webinars, recruitment, virtual trainings, presentations and meetings.
 In FY2019, 2 support events/activities were offered.
 2 Enhance the quality of programs through data standardization, program evaluation, and outcome measurement.
 2.1 Develop and implement statewide intake, assessment, and referral standards to ensure consistency and increase efficiency.
 2.1.1 Cooperate with State and provide IT and program staff for State IT meetings.
-2.1.1.A SMAA IT staff, and applicable program staff when requested, will participate in statewide SAMS meetings at a minimum attendance rate of 90% annually.
+2.1.1.A SMAA IT staff, and applicable program staff when requested, will participate in statewide SAMS meetings at a minimum Attendance rate of 90% annually.
 SMAA participation in statewide SAMS meetings, last 12 months: 100%